ZONESTAR3D/P802Q_M8/README.md

 ZONESTAR ZRIBV5 or ZRIBV6

 Note:
+1. Base on Marlin 1.1.8
-Compilation environment: Arduino 1.5.x or later replace of the orig "LiquidCrystal" in arduion by the attached libraries before build it
+2. Compilation environment: Arduino 1.5.x or later
+3. replace of the orig "LiquidCrystal" in arduion by the attached libraries before build it

 Document desciption:
 P802Q_M8